-That's such a low amount of space that certain games like NBA 2K19 won't even fit on it.
-Heck, even if you buy most of your games physically you'll run into trouble eventually thanks to the many patches you'll have to install to make them function.
+That's such a low amount of space that certain games like NBA 2K19 and L.A.
+Noire won't even fit on it.
+Heck, even if you buy most of your games physically you'll still run into trouble eventually thanks to the many downloadable patches you'll have to install to make them function properly.

-Below, we've rounded up all of the best micro SD cards you can get right now at the cheapest prices.
-The costs are slowly creeping down, so you might be surprised at how much bang you can get for your buck.
+Below, we've rounded up all of the best Micro SD cards you can get right now at the cheapest prices.
+The costs are steadily creeping down, so you might be surprised at how much bang you can get for your buck.

 Please note that some of the links on this page are affiliate links.
 If you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.